 - Dog and cat faeces

-As well, your council has a few extra notes to keep in mind when sorting out your waste.
+Your council has a few extra notes to keep in mind when sorting out your Trafford recycling.

 Unfortunately, plastic pots, tubs, trays, and bags cannot be currently recycled, so you should pop them into your grey bin.